Frequently Asked Questions

 This page is updated periodically.
 Please check here for more information regarding changes or updates to our website and content.

 Following the release of the top-rated EL Education K-5 Language Arts curriculum, we are excited to announce that a new edition of the 6-8 Language Arts curriculum will be released for the 2020/2021 school year.
 Many schools are already achieving remarkable results with the K-5 curriculum.
 Now, for the first time, schools will be able to implement the consistent second edition of the full K-8 curriculum.
 We expect even more transformational results as we work together to close literacy opportunity gaps.

-Sign Up for an Account to Access Materials
+Sign Up for and Logging Into an Account

 Signing up for an account is quick and easy!